A particle's perspective on screening mechanisms: Screening mechanisms in the Standard Model

 where $\tAvp{'}=\D\tA/\D \tilde{\chi}|_{\tilde{\chi}\to v_{\tilde{\chi}}}$, $V'(v_{\tilde{\chi}})=\D V({\tilde{\chi}})/\D \tilde{\chi}|_{\tilde{\chi}\to v_{\tilde{\chi}}}$, and $\rho_\psi=yv_{\tilde{\phi}}\bar{\psi}\psi$ is the local energy density of the fermion fields and will be the term introducing the screening mechanisms.
 For generic $\tAv$ and $\tilde{V}(\tilde{\chi})$, this gives

 where $v^2=6\mu^2/\lambda$.
-Although for all practical scenarios we can take $\rho_\psi\ll v^2\mu^2$, keeping the square root terms in $v_{\tilde{\phi}}$ is important to obtain the right result for $v_{\tilde{\chi}}$, as the leading order terms cancel in the derivation (as pointed out in Ref.~\cite{Burrage:2023rqx}).
+Although for all practical scenarios we can take $\rho_\psi\ll v^2\mu^2\tAvexp{4}$,\footnote{Note that the local variation of $\tAv$ with the background density may cause this limit to be invalid.
+In such a case, the stable minimum of the Higgs field would be at $v_{\tilde{\phi}} = 0$, reunifying the electroweak sector into one force.
+This would significantly affect Standard Model phenomenology as all fermions would become massless.
+We will ignore that limit in $\tAv$ in this work.} keeping the square root terms in $v_{\tilde{\phi}}$ is important to obtain the right result for $v_{\tilde{\chi}}$, as the leading order terms cancel in the derivation (as pointed out in Ref.~\cite{Burrage:2023rqx}).
 This result agrees with Ref.~\cite{Burrage:2023rqx} when making a series expansion of $\tA$ and assuming $\tAv\approx1$.
-However, contrary to their conclusions, we find that allowing for an arbitrary value for $\tAv$ clearly shows that the particle description leads to the same effective potential for $\tilde{\chi}$ as in the standard calculations for screening mechanisms (i.e., $V_{\rm eff}(\tilde{\chi})=\tilde{V}(\tilde{\chi})+\tilde{A}^{'}(\tilde{\chi})\rho_\psi/\tA$).
+However, contrary to their conclusions, we find that allowing for an arbitrary value for $\tAv$ clearly shows that the particle description leads to the same effective potential for $\tilde{\chi}$ as in the standard calculations for screening mechanisms (i.e., $\tilde{V}_{\rm eff}’(\tilde{\chi})= \tilde{V}’(\tilde{\chi}) + \tilde{A}’(\tilde{\chi})\rho_\psi/\tilde{A}(\tilde{\chi})$).
 This means that the Higgs field does not interfere with screening mechanisms but just enables them.

 To see the effects of screening mechanisms on the matter Lagrangian, we have to shift the fields around their vevs ($\tilde{\phi}\to \tilde{\phi}+v_{\tilde{\phi}}$ and $\tilde{\chi}\to \tilde{\chi}+v_{\tilde{\chi}}$).
 Although we do not take a series expansion of $\tAv$ to calculate the vacuum expectation values (i.e., we don't use $\tAv\approx1$), we will assume that the field's perturbations around this vev are suppressed, which is the case for the most popular screening models.
 This allows us to make the following series expansion of $\tA$ around the vacuum expectation value,